ScottyVenable/Project-Zomboid-Mod--Scottys-Mental-Health-Expansion/docs/Mod Breakdown.md

   - Dizziness and coordination problems
 * **Titration Required:** Must start with low dose and increase gradually
 * **Real-world inspiration:** Lamotrigine (Lamictal)
+* **Game Implementation:** Side effects like thirst, fatigue, and insomnia occur when mood stabilizers are active

 **Medication Combinations for Bipolar:**
 * **Dual Therapy:** Two mood stabilizers for better coverage